-The two-piece, low-compression design of this golf ball features a large soft core and a thin, durable outer cover.
+The two-piece, low-compression design of this Callaway ball features a large soft core and a thin, durable outer cover.
 Peculiar to soft core balls, it can reach a long distance with minimal spin even with your imperfect low-speed swing.

-Besides its 90 compression rating, the ball has a moderate feel and impressive aerodynamics regardless of windy conditions.
+Besides its 90-compression rating, the ball has a moderate feel and impressive aerodynamics regardless of windy conditions.
 The Callaway Warbird is only available in yellow, pink, and white colors.

 - Sold in yellow and white colors.